sol4k/sol4k/README.md

 ### Transactions

-A sol4k Transaction is a class that can be used to building, signing, serializing, and sending Solana transactions.
-Transaction can be created specifying the latest blockhash, one or several instructions, and a fee payer.
+A sol4k Transaction is a class that can be used to build, sign, serialize, and send Solana transactions.
+A transaction can be created by specifying the latest blockhash, one or several instructions, and a fee payer.

 ```kotlin
 val transaction = Transaction(blockhash, instruction, feePayer)